DRC is currently facing the worst Ebola outbreak in the country's history. We're on the ground now delivering urgently needed supplies.Donate now

-The organization is preparing to significantly scale up its Ebola response in the coming weeks, doubling the number of emergency response teams and expanding beyond North Kivu to Ituri province.
+Mercy Corps is preparing to significantly scale up its Ebola response in the coming weeks, doubling the number of emergency response teams and expanding beyond North Kivu to Ituri province.
 The World Health Organization recently warned that the risk of the virus spreading at the national and regional level is very high.

 You can help us meet the urgent needs of Congolese families who are displaced by ongoing fighting, as well as support our work to address the root causes of conflict and build longer-term food security and stability.

 You can also use your voice to advocate for the international community to continue exerting pressure on the Congolese government so that it follows through on its promise to hold democratic elections in December 2018.
 Ultimately, the Congolese should hold the power to elect their leaders.